sparkfabrik/company-playbook/content/working-at-sparkfabrik/career-advancement.md

 * your duties in accordance to your new [impact scoring card](/resources/impact-scoring-cards).

 ```
-NOTE: Salary brackets valures and direct bonds between performance and salary step-ups are still in "alpha" stage.
+NOTE: Salary brackets values and direct bonds between performance and salary step-ups are still in "alpha" stage.
 ```

 ## Taking the challenge